 - Chocolate Chip Pumpkin Bread: Add a cup of dairy-free chocolate chips to the batter.

-- Cream Cheese Frosting: Whip up half a batch of this vegan vanilla cream cheese frosting in place of the cookie butter glaze.
+- Vegan Cream Cheese Icing: Whip up half a batch of this vanilla cream cheese frosting in place of the cookie butter glaze.
+Or serve with a slather of pumpkin butter!

 Remove sugar clumps before mixing.
 If you're using a less refined sugar such as muscovado, the downside is it tends to stick together due to the molasses content.
-This is not ideal in a loaf as this can result in pockets of caramelized sugar in your baked loaf.
+This can result in pockets of caramelized sugar in your baked loaf.
 To stop this, run your fingers through the sugar to remove any lumps before mixing.

 Sift the dry ingredients together.
 It adds an extra step but will give you an even mixture, remove any lumps or impurities, and add aeration to the batter.

-Preparing the loaf pan.
-Line the pan with a parchment sling.
-Lightly grease your pan but also cut a sheet of parchment and leave an overhang on both sides of the loaf pan.
-This makes it easy to lift the loaf out once baked.
+Prepare the loaf pan.
+Line the pan with a parchment sling so that you can easily lift the loaf from the tin once baked.
+To make a sling, sightly grease your pan but also cut a sheet of parchment paper and leave an overhang on both sides of the loaf pan.

 💬 FAQs